c2003-tamu/413/README.md

 # 413 Solutions to Proof of Concepts

+## zipscript.sh
+Script to be used when zipping directory, pass folder name in as arg

 ## directory_trav
 Directory traversal exploit, essentially does not validate user input and allows users to navigate within the host environment via input exploit